Jupudy-Nagendra/DataBase/README.md

 ## Implementing CRUD Operations with MongoDB and FastAPI

 **Step-1**
-Install MongoDB in your system
+Install MongoDB in your system and follow below steps
 1. Open Command prompt
 2. Use commands below
-   mongosh (initilizing the mongodb) show dbs (check what databases are available) use school (create school database if not available else it will use school database)
+   mongosh (initilizing the mongodb)
+   show dbs (check what databases are available)
+   use school (create school database if not available else it will use school database)

 **Step-2**  setup
 1. Download the main.py and database.py files from the MongoDB folder